Skip to content

 min_p_nom_max: 1.e-2

-Common renewable parameters: - cutout: Weather data cutout name to use - resource.method: Resource calculation method - resource.turbine | panel: Technology specification - resource_classes: Capacity factor binning to reduce provincial aggregation effects - n: Number of resource bins - min_cf_delta: Minimum capacity factor difference between bins - capacity_per_sqkm: Max installable Power density (MW/km²) - potential: Potential calculation method (simple or conservative) - correction_factor: Technology-specific correction factor - natura: Consider nature protection areas - max_depth: Maximum water depth for offshore wind (m) - clip_p_max_pu: Minimum capacity factor threshold - min_p_nom_max: Minimum installable capacity threshold
+Common renewable parameters: - cutout: Weather data cutout name to use - resource.method: Resource calculation method - resource.turbine | panel: Technology specification - resource_classes: Capacity factor binning to reduce provincial aggregation effects - n: Number of resource bins - min_cf_delta: Minimum capacity factor difference between bins - capacity_per_sqkm: Max installable Power density (MW/km²) - potential: Potential calculation method (simple or conservative) - correction_factor: Technology-specific correction factor - natural_reserves: Consider nature protection areas - max_depth: Maximum water depth for offshore wind (m) - max_altitude: Maximum altitude at which technolgoy can be built. - max_slope: Maximum terrain slope for renewables (%) - clip_p_max_pu: Minimum capacity factor threshold - min_p_nom_max: Minimum installable capacity threshold - land_cover_codes: Copernicus LC100 land cover codes for allowed areas

 renewable_potential_cutoff: 200 # MW